Network Regression with Graph Laplacians: Asymptotic Properties

 If Assumptions \ref{itm:lu0}, \ref{itm:lu1} hold for a given closed interval $\mathcal{T}\subset\mathbb{R}$ and $h\to0$, $nh^2(-\log h)^{-1}\to\infty$ as $n\to\infty$, then for any $\varepsilon>0$,

 and with $h\sim n^{-1/(6+2\varepsilon)}$,

 \end{theorem}

 For the power metric $d_{F, \alpha}$, rates of convergence for both the global and local network regression depend on the choice of power $\alpha$.
-Specifically, rates of convergence are the same as those for the Frobenius metric $d_{F}$ if $0<\alpha<1$, providing theoretical justification for the use of such power metrics.
+Specifically, rates of convergence are the same as those for the Frobenius metric $d_{F}$ if $0<\alpha<1$.
+When $\alpha>1$, we observe that rates of convergence are sub-optimal as $\alpha$ appears as a denominator.
+Therefore, the power metric $d_{F, \alpha}$ with $\alpha>1$ is generally not recommended, while whether or not to use power metric with $0<\alpha<1$ is not affecting the convergence and thus remains a matter of interpretation and other application-specific considerations.
 The convexity of the target space is crucial in the proof of existence and uniqueness for the minimizers in \eqref{eq:confm}--\eqref{eq:lfe}.
-Since uniqueness for the minimizers in \eqref{eq:confm}--\eqref{eq:lfe} cannot be guaranteed, we include the embedding $F_{\alpha}(\mathcal{L}_m)$ in $\mathcal{M}_m$ as defined in \eqref{eq:mm}, where uniqueness for the minimizers in \eqref{eq:confm}--\eqref{eq:lfe} can be ensured.
+Since uniqueness for the minimizers in \eqref{eq:confm}--\eqref{eq:lfe} cannot be guaranteed, we include the embedding $F_{\alpha}(\mathcal{L}_m)$ in $\mathcal{M}_m$ as defined in \eqref{eq:mm}, which ensures uniqueness for the minimizers in \eqref{eq:confm}--\eqref{eq:lfe}.